bodin/pdf-templates/README.md

 is table based, including nested tables.
 Additional flexibility and dynamic content can be added using a provided preprocessor.

-Preprocessors for Handlebars and Freemarker are included as
-options, however your project will need to be included the dependencies explicitly if they are used, otherwise you will have a runtime exception for `ClassNotFound`.
+Preprocessors for Handlebars and Freemarker are included as options, however your project will need to include the dependencies explicitly if they are used, otherwise you will have a runtime `ClassNotFound` exception.

 Additional Preprocessors can be created by implementing the `TemplateProcessor` interface